GalliumWang/galliumwang.com-archive/_posts/2019-07-17-custom-hooks/2019-07-17-custom-hooks.md

 ---
-title: Visual Intro to Custom React Hooks
+title: My Leetcode solution
 excerpt: "Here's a lightning talk I gave at Reactadelphia on when, why, and how to use custom react hooks (without showing a single line of code!)"
-tags: dev reactjs talks
+tags: leetcode algorithm
 accent: blue
 tile:
-  order: 2
+  order: 5
   width: 5
   height: 10
   top: 2